Module 26 - 2

 Virtual Reality Sets

-In this case a model in a studio sitting in front of a blue background is placed in a computer-generated scene.
+In the example above a model in a studio sitting in front of a blue background is placed (keyed into) a computer-generated scene, as shown on the right.

 On the left a model with a fan in front of her is made to look as if she is bouncing along on a jet-ski in the ocean.
 The large electric fan provides the "breeze."